unfor19/serverless-template/README.md

 Boilerplate template for the serverless-framework.

 Want to learn how to get start with the serverless framework?
-Watch my [YouTube video], where I explain about how to use the framework, while using this GitHub repository.
+Watch my [YouTube video](https://www.youtube.com/watch?v=j_a4_nu72d8) where I explain about how to use the framework, while using this GitHub repository.

 ## Requirements